robballou/sublimetext-sshconfig/README.md

 ## Testing

 - Install this repository under Sublime Text `Packages` and name it `SSH Config`
-    + by cloning the repo or moving it or symlinking it
+    + You can clone it there directly, move it, or symlink it.
 - Open the project from under `Packages/SSH Config`
 - Open a syntax test file located in the Tests directory
-- Run `Build With: Syntax Tests` command
-    + supplied by the `PackageDev` Sublime Package
-    + available on the command palette when a test file is open
+- Run the `Build With: Syntax Tests` command, available on the command palette when a test file is open.

+The PackageDev package is helpful for writing tests, but not required.

 ## To-Do